 Behind the scenes video on how Andrea mkaes his foil box

-WZ: Do you need a windsurf shaper to change the foil box, and if yes how much do you think the work to change the foil box would cost approximately?
+WZ: Do you need a windsurf shaper to change the foil box, and how much does it costs the fin box into a foil-ready deep tuttle fin box?

 However, it’s not an impossible job.
 I received a photo last week from a client in the UK who showed me how easy it was to insert the box on his board.
 You only need the right tools and some experience working with resin.